John Lowe (darts player): Post-darts career

 In May 2009, Lowe released a book, The Art of Darts, in which he offered his personal insights into the game to both amateur and aspiring professional dart players.
 In 2013, The Art of Darts was produced in app-form for the iPhone and iPad.

 In 2014, Lowe was one of several celebrities to take part in ITV's new game show Amazing Greys, in which members of the public take on icons of British sport and entertainment.

 Personal life

 Lowe was born in New Tupton, Derbyshire.
 He is married to Karen and lives in Chesterfield.
 They both support Sunderland football club.

+He was awarded an MBE in 2018.